stephane-caron/robotics-brain-teasers/CONTRIBUTING.md

 ## Setup

-The toolchain (pandoc, the [Tectonic](https://tectonic-typesetting.github.io/) LaTeX engine, librsvg, Python and the linters) is pinned with [pixi](https://pixi.sh/).
-Install pixi, then let it take care of setting up the software for you:
+This project uses [pixi](https://pixi.sh/).
+Install pixi, then let it take care of setting up the toolchain for you:

 ```bash
 pixi install